Emergency Medical Services

 Pennsylvania EMS Resources

-More information on the EMS professions and technical standards can be found by visiting The Pennsylvania Code - EMS Providers and PA Dept. of Health EMS Functional Job Description.
+More information on the EMS professions and technical standards can be found by visiting The Pennsylvania Code - EMS Providers and PA Dept. of Health EMS Functional Job Description [PDF].

 Articulation with Immaculata University

-Our EMS programs have an articulation agreement with Immaculata University’s College of LifeLong Learning.
+Our program has an articulation agreement with Immaculata University’s College of LifeLong Learning.
 The arrangement provides a smooth transition for paramedic graduates wishing to earn a Bachelor of Science degree in Emergency Management and Planning.